 NANO8702 Frontiers of Nanotechnology GE (4.5 units)

 ENGR9405 Engineering Work Experience * (4.5 units)

 ENGR9700D Masters Thesis (4.5/18 units)

 ENGR9710A Masters Project (4.5/9 units) AND

 Plus 9 units of option topics taken from those listed above

 * Students who can demonstrate equivalent work experience may apply for credit.
 If the completed work experience is recorded as 0 units students may be granted an exemption from ENGR9405 (4.5 units) but will be required to take an alternative topic.
 It is recommended that students undertake their placement between November and February after the completion of year 1.

 **The Masters Thesis can only be taken by students who have achieved a credit average or higher.
 Students are advised to discuss thesis ideas with suitable supervisors before selecting this option.
 Note that students who wish to use their Masters qualification to satisfy entry into a Flinders University research higher degree program are required to have completed an 18 unit thesis.

-Students who have already completed studies with considerable overlap with topics listed above should choose alternative topics in discussion with the Director of Studies.
+Students who have already completed studies with considerable overlap with topics listed above should choose alternative topics in discussion with the Course Coordinator.